 Truth #7: A planted seed will still produce a miracle.
 Lest we begin to believe that life’s uncertainties have taken control, we need to step back and remember the lessons of the seed.
 These too are important lessons that serve to instruct and encourage.
 They are lessons of hope, lessons of faith, and lessons of wonder.
 In today’s crazed world, where more often than not it looks as though things have begun to go off the rails, the lessons of the seed are more important than ever.
 Why?
 Because folks have begun to pay far too much attention on those things which divide us or bring fear to our lives, and far too little time considering the foundational things at the core of who we are.
 Because the simple things often go unnoticed or are taken for granted.
 And because these too can be found in the lessons of the seed.

 We are definitely living in interesting times.
 We are being called on to adjust the way we live, work and learn.
 These seven high-level truths are but a few of the lessons learned from Covid, tidbits brought to us at great cost by a disease with the ability to teach us a thing or two, if only we are able to pause, reflect, learn, and adapt.
 Stay safe, and remember: this too will pass.

-One of the co-founders of Silicon Valley Seeds (along with my better half Rachel, who provides the actual gardening and canning know how).
-I act as the self appointed editor-in-chief (and gatekeeper / wordsmith) for the website.
-If something in our web pages doesn’t look right, act right or read right, I’m to blame…
+One of the founding members of Silicon Valley Seeds (along with better half Rachel, who provides the actual gardening and canning know how).
+CK acts as the self appointed editor-in-chief, gatekeeper and wordsmith for the website.
+If something within the SVS web pages doesn’t look right, act right or read right, you know who to blame…